 Indulge Your Taste Buds

 If there’s one thing you can count on with the ‘Burgh, it’s awesome food!
 Find traditional American fare like the Eleven Burger or Beef Tenderloin at Eleven—a stylish Pittsburgh restaurant located alongside the old Pennsylvania rail lines.
 Try one of the “Almost Famous” sandwiches at Primanti Brothers, a Pittsburgh restaurant that’s been a local favorite since 1933.
 Experience a one-of-a-kind culinary experience with plates like Hanger Steak and Double Cut Pork Chop, made with ingredients sourced from local farmers, at Fig & Ash.
 Sample eclectic items like Coconut Curry Mussels and Rigatoni alla Vodka in a modern gastropub setting at Meat & Potatoes.
 Head to Downtown Pittsburgh and savor farm-to-table dishes, craft beer, and cocktails at The Commoner.
 Dig in to hand-tossed pizzas, including options like Buffalo Chicken Pizza and Steak Ranch Pizza at the unique Fazio’s Pizza.
 Or satisfy your Japanese food craving with sashimi and sushi dishes from Ginza Japanese Restaurant.

 Experience the Burgh’s Nightlife

-Are you moving to Pittsburgh soon?
-Extra Space Storage has several storage facilities throughout the Pittsburgh area that can help with your transition.
-Find a storage unit near you today!
+Thinking about moving to Pittsburgh?
+Extra Space Storage has self storage facilities throughout the Pittsburgh area, so we can help with your transition.
+Find Pittsburgh storage units near you!